Click here to donate now.

 The ByWater Institute offers research, education and outreach facilities that strengthen our capacity to do meaningful work and collaborate with community partners.
 Opportunities are available to help expand and maintain these facilities.

 A gift of any size can be directed to the ByWater general fund to be used at the discretion of the Director to respond to the institute’s greatest needs.
-To give online, please click here and type ByWater Institute in the "Other" box.
+To give online, please click here.